dlurton/anode/README.md

  - autoconf
  - libatomic (if using a version of gcc that doesn't have atomic operations built-in, required by libgc)
  - libtool
+ - About 50gb+ of free disk space (for building LLVM, mainly)

 ### Building Dependencies